Skip to main content

 Yes, there are a few points worth making to wrap things up.
 Below is a brief list of those final pieces.

-You have now learned what most people only learn after it’s too late.
-By understanding how bodily injury coverage works and its importance, you are more likely to make an informed decision.
+You now have information that can help you understand how bodily injury coverage works.
+By understanding this coverage and its importance, you are better positioned to make informed decisions.
 Want more car insurance liability information?
 Check out our articles “What Does Property Damage Liability Cover?” and our Guide to Auto Insurance.